fastlane/fastlane/deliver/Deliverfile.md

 )
 ```

+You can also define each values on `metadata/review_information/*.txt`.
+If you define both, values on `Deliverfile` are on priority.

 ##### submission_information
 Must be a hash.
 This is used as the last step for the deployment process, where you define if you use third party content or use encryption.
 [A list of available options](https://github.com/fastlane/fastlane/blob/master/spaceship/lib/spaceship/tunes/app_submission.rb#L18-L69).